 - 10.17.1.
-In order to activate an ability, moving a specific number of cards in your soul to your drop zone as a cost is called "to soul blast", and is indicated by the icon
+In order to activate an ability, moving a specific number of cards in your soul to your drop zone as a cost is called "to soul blast", and is indicated by the icon or Season.

-▼.
 This is a specific action to pay a cost. - 10.17.1.1.
-If it is written as [♥ (number)- (requirement)], the specified number of cards in the soul that meets the requirement indicated after "-" needs to be put into the drop zone in order to pay the cost.
+If it is written as [(soul blast icon) (number)-(requirement)], the specified number of cards in the soul that meets the requirement indicated after "-" needs to be put into the drop zone in order to pay the cost.